Ethycs/LLMKernel/docs/magic_guide.md

 ```

 ### `%llm_pdf`
-Include PDF content in the next LLM query as images or text.
+Include PDF content in the conversation context as images or text.

 ```python
 %llm_pdf path/to/document.pdf           # Include all pages as images